 The main figures of reverence in Canadian society are people over the age of 70 (so-called “senior citizens“), who are usually given a higher-than-normal degree of politeness and courtesy, and people with obvious handicaps or physical disabilities, who are expected to be treated with compassion and understanding.
 Authority figures with obviously intimidating powers, such as police officers, will usually be given polite deference as well, though it should be noted that Canadian law and the Canadian Constitution grants individual Canadians significant legal rights to question or disobey authorities whom they have reason to believe are misbehaving.

 For the most part, Canadians are very literal about time and schedules.
 If someone says to “come at 3:00″ he usually expects his guest to be there at 3:00.
-Lateness of more than 15 minutes will almost certainly be taken as a sign that someone is delayed, and an apology or explanation will be expected.
+Lateness of more than 15 minutes is considered rude, and an apology or explanation will be expected.
 Likewise, earliness of more than 15 minutes is usually considered presumptuous and may cause an awkward surprise for a host who is not yet ready.

 Most Canadians with full-time careers work from roughly 9 AM to 5 PM Monday through Friday (so-called 9-to-5 jobs).
 12 noon is usually considered lunchtime, while 6 PM is approximately when most families eat dinner.
 With some exceptions, telephoning people in the very early morning or very late night is considered rude and disruptive.
 Most do not appreciate being disturbed at work, either.
 Weekends (Saturday and Sunday) tend to be the most busy and active days for socializing — since most people will not be working — though Sunday morning can be a somewhat taboo time to make plans since many religious Canadians will be attending church.